shihankanungo/shihankanungo.github.io/travel.md

 - **San Francisco --- Apr 19**.
 Went to *Papito* for dinner.
 We ordered *steak fajitas* (spiked with habanero sauce), c*hicken enchiladas*, and *costillas cortas quesadillas* (braised short beef) --- all very yummy.
 Chatted about CPW on the drive to and back.
 - **Denver, CO --- May 22--25**.
 The 1st American Masters in Mathematics, AMM 2026.
 - **Miami, FL --- Jun 4--6**.
 The inaugural *Citadel Securities Pathways Program* 2026.
 An experience designed for exceptional high school students recognized for excellence in the Math, Physics, or Computing Olympiads to explore how academic achievement can translate into meaningful, long-term careers in research, engineering, and trading.
+- **Boston, MA --- Aug 7--8**.
+The MAA AMC Award Ceremony.
+The MAA AMC Award Ceremony recognizes the achievements of top MAA AMC students and teachers.
+Honorees will include the 2026 U.S. IMO, EGMO, and RMM teams, the 2026 USAMO Gold winners, and the 2025 Edyth May Sliffe Award winners.